JetBrains/kotless/README.md

 Kotless stands for Kotlin serverless framework.

-Its main focus lies in reducing the routine of serverless deployment creation and generating it straight from the code of the application itself.
+Its focus lies in reducing the routine of serverless deployment creation and generating it straight from the code of the application itself.

 Kotless consists of two main parts: